khoffschlag/fmriprep_cluster/README.md

 - apptainer automatically binds $HOME and /scratch, this does not work on the cluster, that's why we have to manually bind the temporary working directory

+- when a job/participant crashes, the wrapper will just move to the next participant, so for now you will have to check manually whether everything was successful